anasalbahriii/F26-ECSE395-ama456/Weekly project log/Week3.md

 ## What the Team Did

 **2026-09-08**
-- Met in person from 6:00 to 8:00 PM to work on the Project Background and Needs Statement
+- Met on zoom from 6:00 to 8:00 PM to work on the Project Background and Needs Statement
 - Split the assignment sections between the three of us
 - Built our Figma affinity board together, moving every interview note onto its own sticky and grouping them into themes
 - Wrote our needs statement as a group